 This is not only an impressive place to take photos but also the last toilet stop before reaching the hut.
 After this follow the junction sign to the Tongariro Circuit’s Tama Lakes.

 Once again you are flanked by the two impressive volcano’s on either side as you head towards the lakes.
 The track is impressive as it bends its way through alpine herbs fields and tussocks.
-Cross this stream you are almost there.
+Cross a rocky stream and you are almost at the Lower Tama Lakes.

 Tama Lakes - Tongariro Northern Circuit